-See Appendix for a list of recommendations.
+See Additional Resources on p.
+38 for a list of recommendations.

 Step 4: Audit and Promote Existing Mental Health and Crisis Resources

 Work with other partners in your organization to take inventory of the mental health and crisis resources available to your organization, then evaluate their accessibility and effectiveness.